sineadli20/my-notion/README.md

 # my-notion

+Made by Shay Li.

 My independent implementation of my three most used page templates on Notion; like on a minimalist scale.
 Built to best accomodate my preferences for Notion.

 # Page types